-Today, the public safety relies more on FirstNet than ever, as first responders increasingly count on this wireless communication platform when performing their duties.
-Particularly in emergent medical duties, paramedics need to collaborate and communicate with other first responders, like police and fire fighters, in order to have more information about the victims’ situations.
+Today, public safety relies more on FirstNet than ever, as first responders increasingly count on this wireless communication platform when performing their duties.
+Particularly in emergent medical duties, paramedics need to collaborate and communicate with other first responders, like police and firefighters, in order to have more information about the victims’ situations.
 This can mean a difference in saving lives.

-After identifying the challenges for EMS ambulances, there are certain technological requirements for the embedded in-vehicle communication gateway.
+After identifying the challenges for EMS ambulances, there are certain technical requirements for the embedded in-vehicle communication gateway.

 - Environmental endurance